-Public rooms include two gracious drawing rooms, each with an open fire, and a proper bar.
+Fresh garden flowers welcome guests in the impressive foyer and public rooms include two gracious drawing rooms, each with an open fire, and a proper bar.
 Bedrooms are spacious and elegantly furnished to a high standard with antiques and, where practical, bathrooms have walk-in showers as well as full bath.

 Good breakfasts include a choice of fish as well as traditional Irish breakfast, home-made breads and preserves.

-Mary Sweeney’s personal supervision ensures an exceptionally high standard of maintenance and housekeeping and staff are friendly and helpful.
 Two boats belonging to the house are available for fishing on Lough Swilly and there is a special arrangement with three nearby golf clubs.

 Conference/banqueting (25/50).
 House available for private use (family occasions, board meetings etc) Not suitable for children under 12.
 No pets.

 Rooms 14 (1 suite, 2 junior suites, 2 shower only, 2 disabled, all no-smoking) B&B from €50 pps, no ss. *Weekends/ short breaks available.
 Open all year except Christmas.

 This large room is in a fairly recent extension, but it has beautiful arched doorways and is furnished in keeping with the original house, with dark green walls and generous, classically appointed, well-spaced tables.